-Advertisement-

 - Advertisement -

 ABC News has categorically dismissed accusations of manipulation or bias during the recent presidential debate between Vice President Kamala Harris and ex-President Donald Trump.
-These allegations, which have garnered attention among Trump’s followers, assert that the network gave unfair advantages to Harris in the September 10 event in Philadelphia, Pennsylvania.
+These allegations, which have gained attention among Trump’s followers, assert that the network gave unfair advantages to Harris in the September 10 event in Philadelphia, Pennsylvania.

 A supposed whistleblower, whose identity remains unknown, set off the controversy by circulating a sworn statement on social media.
 This statement alleged that ABC News had engaged in favoritism towards the Harris campaign through unethical practices.
-The unconfirmed claims suggest the network gave sample questions to Harris’s team, vowed to fact-check only Trump, and consented to steer clear of certain topics at the request of Harris’s campaign.
+The unconfirmed claims suggest the network gave sample questions to Harris’ team, vowed to fact-check only Trump, and consented to steer clear of certain topics at the request of Harris’ campaign.

 ABC News quickly responded to these allegations, stating, “We followed the debate rules that both campaigns agreed on and which clearly state: No topics or questions will be shared in advance with campaigns or candidates.”